 Many people assume that homeschoolers should take the GED test as a way to prove the student has completed high school.
-While the GED is useful for many adult learners who have dropped out of high school, it is generally a poor choice for homeschooled students.
+While the GED is useful for many adult learners who left high school without graduating, it is generally a poor choice for homeschooled students.
 Here’s why:

 Homeschoolers can graduate from high school